Study Finds Reason Why Lyme Disease May Be Difficult to Diagnose

 - organ malfunction

 Because this disease has been relatively uncommon in the U.S. to date, diagnosis can be missed.
 Often, the expertise of a specialized reference lab, like the one at the CDC or a local health department, is required when testing blood samples for the presence of the parasite inside red blood cells.

 Take steps to protect yourself against tick-borne diseases

 The most effective way to battle all tick-borne diseases is by preventing tick bites.
 When outdoors, avoid high grass and brush.
-For adults and teens, wear insect repellant that contains 20 to 30 percent DEET or an effective alternative on all exposed skin and clothing.
-For children, ask your pediatrician what types of insect repellant are appropriate.
-When you come indoors, check your body, hair, clothes, pets and gear for ticks and wash all clothes, then dry on high heat.
+For adults and teens, wear insect repellent that contains 20 to 30 percent DEET or an effective alternative on all exposed skin and clothing.
+For children, ask your pediatrician what types of insect repellents are appropriate.
+When you come indoors, check your body, hair, clothes, pets, and gear for ticks and wash all clothes, then dry on high heat.

-If you think you may have been exposed to Lyme disease or another tick-borne pathogen, a health advisor can connect your with an experienced physician who has expertise in diagnosing and treating these diseases.
+If you think you may have been exposed to Lyme disease or another tick-borne pathogen, a health advisor can connect you with an experienced physician who has expertise in Lyme disease diagnosis and treating these diseases.